United States Army Nurse Corps: World War II

 At the start of the war in December 1941, there were fewer than 1,000 nurses in the Army Nurse Corps and 700 in the Navy Nurse Corps.
 All were women.

 Colonel Flikke's small headquarters in 1942, though it contained only 4 officers and 25 civilians, supervised the vast wartime expansion of nurses, in cooperation with the Red Cross.
-She only took unmarried women age 22–30 who had their RN training from civilian schools.
+She only took unmarried women aged 22–30 who had their RN training from civilian schools.
 These nurses were commissioned for a term that lasted the duration of the war plus six months, but they were discharged if they married or became pregnant.

-Due to the Japanese attack of Pearl Harbour on 7 December 1941, the United States entered the Pacific part of World War II.
+Due to the Japanese attack on Pearl Harbor on 7 December 1941, the United States entered the Pacific part of World War II.
 Along with this military effort was the work of the Flying Tigers in Kunming, China, under Claire Chennault.
 Nurses were thus needed in China to serve the U.S. Army.
-These nurses were recruited among the Chinese nurses residing in China, particularly the English-speaking nurses that fled Hong Kong (a British colony) to free China due to the Japanese invasion of Hong Kong on 8 December 1941.
+These nurses were recruited among the Chinese nurses residing in China, particularly the English-speaking nurses who fled Hong Kong (a British colony) to free China due to the Japanese invasion of Hong Kong on 8 December 1941.
 The Hong Kong nurses were trained by the Department of Medical Services (directed by Dr. Percy Selwyn Selwyn-Clarke) of the Government of Hong Kong.
 They took up Nursing positions at the Flying Tigers (Rebecca Chan Chung 鍾陳可慰, Daisy Pui-Ying Chan 陳培英), U.S. Army (Rebecca Chan Chung 鍾陳可慰, Daisy Chan 陳培英, Cynthia Chan 陳靜渝), Chinese Red Cross (Elsie Chin Yuen Seetoo, Irene Yu 余秀芬) and China National Aviation Corporation (Rebecca Chan Chung 鍾陳可慰, Irene Yu 余秀芬).
 Cynthia Chan 陳靜渝 is the elder sister of Anna Chan 陳香梅 (Mrs. Chennault).

 Only a few African American nurses were admitted to the Army Nurse Corps.
 Mabel Keaton Staupers, who worked for the National Association of Colored Graduate Nurses with help from Eleanor Roosevelt, pressured the Army to admit African American nurses in 1941.
 The first black nurse admitted to the program was Della H. Raney who was commissioned as a second lieutenant in April 1941.
 The limit on black nurses was 48 in 1941 and they were mostly segregated from white nurses and soldiers.
 In 1943, the Army set a limit on black nurses to 160.
 That same year, the first African American medical unit, the 25th Station Hospital Unit, was deployed overseas to Liberia.
 Later, nurses were deployed to Burma, where they treated black soldiers.
-African American nurses also served in China, Australia, New Guinea, the Philippines, England and in the US where they treated prisoners of war.
+African American nurses also served in China, Australia, New Guinea, the Philippines, England and the US where they treated prisoners of war.
 By the end of the war, there were 476 serving in the corps.

 On 26 February 1944 Congress passed a bill that granted Army and Navy Nurses actual military rank, approved for the duration of the war plus 6 months.